theraw/The-World-Is-Yours/README.md

 ```
 ## Basic cli info
 ```
-bash build/run.sh new     => Download all modules + nginx that are missing from /opt/, (if you make version changes to 'version' file then simply rerun this to download again) bash build/run.sh build   => This is going to simply compile nginx nothing else.
-You can run this as many times as you need, its not going to replace configs. bash build/run.sh postfix => This will redownload /nginx/nginx.conf everything you run it.
-Suggested to run only once when you install nginx via my repo for first time.
+bash build/run.sh new     => Download all modules + nginx that are missing from /opt/.
+(If you make version changes to 'version' file then simply rerun this to download again) bash build/run.sh build   => This is going to simply compile nginx nothing else.
+(You can run this as many times as you need, its not going to replace configs) bash build/run.sh postfix => This will redownload /nginx/nginx.conf everytime you run it.
+(Suggested to run only once when you install nginx via my repo for first time)
 ```